-Details of the draft law were orchestrated by Justice Minister and SPD politician Heiko Maas and Interior Minister Thomas de Maziere of the CDU.
+Details of the draft law were orchestrated by Justice Minister and SPD politician Heiko Maas and Interior Minister Thomas de Maiziere of the CDU.

 In a statement announcing the deal, Maas called the plan "a very significant step toward a modern citizenship policy."

 The draft law is set to be approved by parliament in the coming months.

 The changes will mostly benefit the more than 3 million people of Turkish origin living in Germany, a community that represents more than 4 percent of the total population.

 Germany's federal commissioner for migration, refugees and integration, Aydan Özoguz, praised the draft law saying many young people can now "breathe a sigh of relief."